rsoliveira2018/kata.css/README.md

-"# kata.css is a repo for storing for future reference any exercises regarding CSS techniques and practices"
+# kata.css

+A repo for future referencing to any technique on CSS.